RockyMounts MonoRail Review

 Our Analysis and Test Results

 Colorado-based RockyMounts has been producing quality bike racks since the early 90's.
 They've been steadily improving their designs and product offerings, and the MonoRail is one of several hitch mount platform racks in their line.
 We tested the MonoRail during an especially wet spring in the Sierra Nevada mountains with frequent trips to escape the snow and ride bikes at lower elevations.
 During testing, it rained and snowed quite frequently and this rack lived on the back of our tester's truck for over a month.
 We carried all types of bikes and logged thousands of miles on everything from smooth highways, winding mountain roads, and washboard doubletracks.
-Read the full review to see how it compares to the competition.

 Ease of Everyday Use